X-Nation 2099: Supporting cast

 There were plans to add two more members to X-Nation 2099, but the plans were scrapped when Tom Peyer and Humberto Ramos left the book within the first three issues.
-Despite appearing on both the cover of the first issue and the Warren Ellis special 2099: Genesis, the characters were never formally introduced within the book's storyline and thus are apparently non-canon.
-Only one of them was named — an Indian mutant named Caravan — but his powers were never explained.
+Despite appearing on both the cover of the first issue and the Warren Ellis special 2099: Genesis, the characters were never formally introduced.
+Only one of them was named — an Indian mutant named Caravan — but his powers were never shown.